"My people are destroyed for lack of knowledge..." - Hosea 4:6Please like, share, comment, and subscribe.

 CLICK HERE TO GET BLACK HISTORY SENT TO YOUR EMAIL

 So… you think the Bible is “the white man’s religion”, well… you’ve been lied to.
 It’s a blatantly false statement that has been embraced by uninformed people of all colors for far too long.
 The Bible is in fact an Afrocentric book and belief system, and I dare you to prove me wrong.
+This page was created specifically to address the following false beliefs circulating about Christianity:

 I challenge anyone of any color to read this article in its entirety, check every verse, check every reference, analyze the information HONESTLY and OBJECTIVELY, and then tell me that the Bible is of European origin.
 If you can’t do it, all I ask is that you share this post on Facebook, Twitter, Pinterest, etc.